apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/browser-apostrophe-pieces-manager-modal.md

 pieces for joins overrides this with an empty method and substitutes its own implementation.
 ### reflectChoiceInCheckbox(*id*)
+Reflect the current selection state of the given id by checking or unchecking the relevant box, if currently visible
+### getCheckbox(*id*)
+Return a jquery object referencing the checkbox for the given piece id
+### displayChoiceInCheckbox(*id*, *checked*)
+Set the display state of the given checkbox. returns a jQuery object referencing the checkbox, for the convenience of subclasses that extend this
 ### reflectChoiceCount()

+### reflectHasChoices()

 ### getListOptions(*options*)
 Given an options object, returns a new object with